MrakDun-desu/BlockstackerDocs/Game-events.md

-In BlockStacker-desu, you are able to write your own scripts to create sound effect patterns.
+In BlockStacker, you are able to write your own scripts to create sound effect patterns.
 Here is the list of messages that you can recieve in your scripts.
 In different types of scripts, you can register different types of events.